dmytrohoi/dmytrohoi.github.io/content/pages/about.md

 **Position**: Python programmer (05/2018 - … )

 **Info**: On state Febrary 2019 I was create 4 bots and 2 standalone scripts.
 In code used libs: requests, telebot, pyTelegramBotAPI and bs4.
-Working with Bitrix and Kiwi REST API's.
+Working with Bitrix and Kiwi REST API's, SQLite and SQLAlchemy, process workflows implementation to Telegram bots and etc.

 ##### Gwara Media